leewinter/edu-stats/apps/web/README.md

 The `InstitutionFormModal` component now captures the canonical campus address (line/city/county/country/postcode).
 Institution-level country/county fields were removed, so any display logic should derive those values from `addresses[0]`.
 ## End-to-end smoke test

 The Playwright suite in `apps/web/tests` exercises the institutions dashboard and verifies that seeded data renders end to end.
+The home screen now also lists a “Course catalog snapshot” sourced from `/api/courses`, which will grow alongside the curriculum.

 1. Ensure the backend + database are running (e.g., `docker compose up --build api client postgres redis rabbitmq`).
 2. Start the web client on `http://localhost:4173` if it's not already running.